-Critical Reflection
+Video-Recorded Critical Reflection

-A week after each Peer Support Group, the designated group facilitator/leader will submit a copy of the group/debrief recording, as well as a video recording about their facilitation experience.
+A week after each Peer Support Group, the designated group facilitator/leader will submit a copy of the group/debrief recording, as well as a video recorded critical reflection about their facilitation experience.
 The personal reflection should be critical, NOT descriptive.
 It should include ideas about the group's development, the facilitator's ideas about successes and challenges, the facilitator's most significant personal learnings, and the facilitator's goals for future development.
 The recording is to be a maximum of 10 minutes in length.

 Please note, students will be marked on the depth and breadth of their critical reflection NOT on their facilitation skills as demonstrated in the session itself.

-Submission date is within 7 days of facilitation (i.e., by 11:59pm on the Tuesday following their respective group facilitation).
+Submission: Submission date is within 7 days of facilitation (i.e., by 11:59 p.m. on the Tuesday following your respective group facilitation date).
+Students will submit a recording of their peer support group facilitation and their video-recorded self-reflection.
+Assignments will be submitted via D2L Dropbox.